jku-win-dke/AISA-KG-Prolog-Mapper/at.jku.dke.aisa.mapperB/readme.md

 Example file: /input/prefixes.ttl

 ## Output Files
-The mapper outputs 2 different files, which can be found in the output folder: the sparql queries and the Prolog facts.
+The mapper outputs a file with Prolog rules, which can be found in the output folder.

-### SPARQL queries
-The SPARQL queries are generated at runtime, saved to a file and executed.
-The results of the query execution are used for Prolog facts generation.\
-Example file: /output/queries.sparql
-### Prolog facts
+### Prolog rules
-The Prolog facts are generated and saved to a file at runtime by processing the results of the SPARQL queries and using the prefix mapping defined in the prefix file.\
+The Prolog rules are generated and saved to a file at runtime by using the given shacl schema and the prefix mapping defined in the prefix file.\
 Example file: /output/facts.pl